 After hearing from nonprofits from around the Commonwealth, PANO joined the National Council of Nonprofits in signing the community letter in Support of Nonpartisanship.
-Nearly 4,500 organizations signed the community letter of support, calling on Congress to protect the longstanding Johnson Amendment and nonprofit nonpartisanship.
+Over 4,800 organizations signed the community letter of support, calling on Congress to protect the longstanding Johnson Amendment and nonprofit nonpartisanship.
 Check out this press release from the National Council of Nonprofits.
 Thank you to everyone who added your organization to the letter.

 The Johnson Amendment prohibits 501(c)(3)s from directly or indirectly participating in any political campaign on behalf of, or in opposition to, any candidate.
 Charities are prohibited from fundraising for and endorsing or opposing candidates for political office; ministers are restricted from endorsing or opposing candidates from the pulpit.
 If they do, they risk losing their tax-exempt status.
 The Johnson Amendment does allow these same nonprofits to advocate for mission-related issues.

 President Trump vowed to get rid of and totally destroy the Johnson Amendment.
 His words were quickly followed by actions when Chairman of the House Ways & Means Committee, Kevin Brady, stated his intent to repeal the law as part of comprehensive tax reform.
 The House Majority Whip, Steve Scalise, is lead sponsor of one of three bills (S.264, H.R.
 781 and H.R.
 172) that would weaken this protection.